konsumer/zerostomp-ideas/README.md

 This is a cheap & easily-programmable effects pedal / synth that's easy to build.

+It includes a text-mode emulator (in qemu) so you can easily build images, and runs on docker for easy management & development.

 # WORK IN PROGRESS

 ## TODO